 Once we found out that we were expecting again, we knew that we wanted to do something special for Mason’s room.
 Although still a baby at the time, we thought it best to move him out of the dedicated “nursery” and into one of the former guest rooms that would soon become his “big boy” room.
 If you haven’t already, be sure to check out the tour of Gavin’s Nursery as well!

-Mason’s room is painted in Benjamin Moore Solitude and follows a sports theme.
-In designing this space we knew that we wanted to give this room a more mature feel, even though he still required many of the baby essentials, such as a crib/toddler bed and changing station.
+Mason’s room is painted in Benjamin Moore, “Solitude” and follows a subtle sports theme.
+In designing this space we knew that we wanted to give this room a more mature feel, even though he still required many of the toddler essentials, including his crib/toddler bed.

 Like Gavin, Mason’s furniture is also part of the Medford Collection by Munire Furniture and was purchased through Wayfair in the color Espresso.
 We also added a matching nightstand to the set to fill out the large room.
 The bed is amazing in that it converts into four different stages that grow with your child; crib, toddler bed with rail, toddler bed without rail and full-size bed.
 We are currently only in stage two (toddler bed with rail), so only time will tell how this set holds up to the tornado that is a toddler boy!

 In terms of decor, Mason’s letters were purchased on Etsy by JacquiBDesigns.
 The large canvas over his bed is from Homegoods, as is the lamp, baseball themed book ends, toy box and storage baskets, as well as the sports-themed shelf.